 Here’s my challenge to you for this episode: Get your HUD on.
 Choose two stats to focus on during each session you play.
 Write out the 2-3 ways you can use each to exploit your opponents, and make sure you look at these stats as you play each hand to get comfortable using them.

 Other Episodes in the Maximizing Your HUD Series

 Purchase the SMART HUD

-I’ve recently put my own SMART HUD for PokerTracker 4 up for sale.
-You can get a 30% discount by going to smartpokerstudy.com/smarthud30.
-And if you purchase PT4 here through my affiliate link and email me a confirmation, I’ll send you my SMART HUD for free.
+And if you don't own PokerTracker 4 yet, if you purchase PT4 through my affiliate link and forward me your email confirmation, I'll send you my SMART HUD for free.
 What a deal!

 - Use YOUR Table Image Against THEM - February 23, 2024

 - Poker Q&A: Tournament Statistics Analysis, Defense Frequency, Adjusting to Players and Going Pro - February 14, 2024